ashishkarnad/sandbox/enterprise/README.md

 http://localhost:4567/results
 ```

-After a few seconds, we'll be able to see the [event data in Graphite](http://172.28.128.4/?width=944&height=308&target=sensu-enterprise-sandbox.curl_timings.time_total&from=-10minutes).
+After a few seconds, we'll be able to see the [event data in Graphite](http://172.28.128.3/?width=586&height=308&target=sensu-enterprise-sandbox.curl_timings.time_total&from=-10minutes) under Metrics/sensu-enterprise-sandbox/curl_timings/time_total.

+(Not seeing anything?
+Try enabling Auto-Refresh and adjusting the time view to the last 10 minutes.)

-**5. Add a filter to the pipeline**
+**4. Add a filter to the pipeline**

 Let's say we've set up a development instance of docs.sensu.io that we also want to monitor, but we only want our Graphite graph to contain data from production.
-To do this, we'll add a filter to our Graphite pipeline by creating a JSON configuration file:
+To do this, we'll add a filter to our Graphite pipeline by creating a configuration file:

 ```
-sudo nano /etc/sensu/conf.d/filters/only-production.json
+sudo nano /etc/sensu/conf.d/filters/only_production.json
 ```

 ```
 {
   "filters": {
-    "only-production": {
+    "only_production": {
       "attributes": {
         "check": {
           "environment": "production"